FN M1900: Development

-The design was presented to arms manufacturer FN Herstal in 1898, with production commencing the following year (then under the designation Modele 1899).
-In 1900, an improved design featuring primarily a shorter barrel and wider grips was introduced as the M1900.
+Production

+Serial production started in January 1899, but the M1899 nomenclature postdates it.
+FN originally called M1899 "modele de présérie",(pre-production model) approximately 14,400 of them were made in total.

+In 1900, driven by feedback from the Belgian military, FN introduced what was later called M1900, an improved design based on the M1899.
 These designations were applied retroactively after FN began manufacture of other Browning pistol designs; initially the M1900 was marketed as simply the "Pistolet Browning" (Browning Pistol).

+A shorter barrel reduced the overall length by less than a millimeter while maintaining the same caliber and magazine capacity.
+The grip plates were made 1 mm wider, offering a more comfortable and secure hold for shooters with larger hands.

+In addition to these external changes, M1900 incorporated several internal improvements.
+The reinforced area of the frame above the trigger guard was enlarged and thickened, enhancing the pistol's durability (cf. the image comparison above).
+The diameter of the breech block screws was increased, further strengthening the action.
+A cocking indicator, visible as an extension of the internal cocking lever, was added, providing a visual confirmation of the pistol's cocked status.
+Finally, M1900 introduced a slide lock, activated by turning the safety lever upward when the slide was retracted in order to facilitate easier cleaning and maintenance.

-Production ceased only 11 years later, with a total of about 700,000+ units having been produced.
+Production ceased only 11 years later, with a total of about 725,000 units having been produced by FN only (excluding all the numerous copies).

+Usage

 United States President Theodore Roosevelt owned a mother of pearl-gripped Modele 1899, which he regularly kept on his person and in his bedside drawer.
 It now resides in the NRA Firearms Museum.

-Eugen Schauman, a Finnish nationalist activist, assassinated the Governor-General Nikolay Bobrikov (the highest Russian authority in the Grand Duchy of Finland) with a Browning pistol on June 16, 1904, in Helsinki.
+Eugen Schauman, a Finnish nationalist activist, assassinated the Governor-General Nikolay Bobrikov (the highest Russian authority in the Grand Duchy of Finland) with a Browning pistol in Helsinki on June 16, 1904.
 The act was followed by spontaneous anti-Russian celebrations in the streets of Helsinki and after the 1917 independence Schauman was considered to be a national hero of Finland.